-Step Three: Contact Your SPQA Mentor
+Step Two: Contact Your SPQA Mentor

-SPQA will assign a Mentor after receiving your organization's Intent to Participate.
+SPQA will assign a Mentor upon receiving your organization's Intent to Participate.
 You will be given your Mentor's contact information via email or phone call.
 SPQA suggests that each participant organization begin building a working relationship with its SPQA Mentor prior to starting its Self-Assessment.
-The SPQA Mentor is there to help guide your organization through the Discovery process and help you better understand the Baldrige Excellence Framework and Criteria for Performance Excellence.
-Leverage your SPQA Mentor.
-He/she will further your organizational learning and enhance your self-assessment experience.
+The SPQA Mentor's role is to help guide your organization through the Discovery process and help you better understand the Baldrige Excellence Framework and Criteria for Performance Excellence.
+The Mentor will also work with you to schedule your Baldrige Excellence Framework training workshop session(s) (See Step Three).
+Leverage your SPQA Mentor throughout the Discovery process.
+He/she will further your organizational learning, help provide clarity, answer your questions and enhance your Discovery experience.